GitNimay/GitNimay/README.md

 <br><br>

 <b>What I Do:</b><br>
-• Automate what shouldn’t be repeated<br>
+• Automate what shouldn't be repeated<br>
 • Build CI/CD pipelines<br>
 • Work with Docker and AWS<br>
 • Explore Kubernetes and DevSecOps